CSLewin/NeonSunset/NEON SUNET.md

 Only the terminally enthusiastic call it MAGIC, though; most call it **headware**.

 **[TODO: Put everything that isn't directly related to a player capability or game mechanic into WORD JAIL.]** Headware is a nanomachine slurry that a corporation will pay you (?) to inject (?) into your brain.
 It takes a month to integrate, after which you have a smartphone and personal assistant expert system in your brain forever, and the corporation gets an interface through which to advertise to you forever.
 Headware is powered by a negligible bioelectric draw, and uses an ear clip transcranial magnetic stimulation unit with retractable universal data cable for input, output, and storage.
-The TMS unit includes a compact wireless antenna with an open-air range of about 100m **[WORD JAIL]**.
+The TMS unit includes a compact wireless antenna with an open-air range of about 100m **[WORD JAIL, except for the 100m part]**.
 You can install and run apps on your headware--as long as they're signed by a corporation. **[WORD JAIL]**

 This was mostly a cool toy until someone (???) invented the Archaeometric Meta-Protocol.
 An AMP scans existing network topologies by reading optical and electrical signal "contrails".
 It uses solipsistic predictive modeling systems to reinterpret the data in a format that a mind-computer interface like your headware can parse.
 Essentially, an AMP is a Rosetta Stone that translates arbitrary networked information systems into intuitive mental images in humans.
 There's a whitepaper, but almost everybody who claims to understand it is full of shit.
 There are thousands of different implementations of AMP, minutely reconfigured to individual preferences.